farwayer/docker-secret-files/README.md

 build:
   image: busybox
-  stage: build
   script:
     - ls -la /builds/$CI_PROJECT_NAMESPACE/secrets
 ```

-Log will show warning about failing to link container but all will be ok :)
+Log will show warning about failing to link container.
+Image do not expose any
+ports so it's ok.
+Just ignore it.